Raseborg’s Castle Ruins and Snappertuna

 For opening hours and information, see here.

-Raseborg’s Castle ruins are open daily on 1.5.-31.8. and during weekends in September.
+Raseborg’s Castle ruins are open daily on 26.5.-31.8. and during weekends in May, September and October.
 Depending on the weather the castle can also be opened on other times of the year.

 The Castle has an entrance fee, for the current prices and prices for guided tours, see here.
 Guided tours are arranged for groups on request.
 The tours can be arranged in English, Swedish and Finnish.
 They also have a ready-made day trip package called Castles in Raseborg.